StartBootstrap/startbootstrap-clean-blog/_posts/2022-06-05-directing-our-paths.md

 author: Riley
 title: God is Directing our Paths
 subtitle: God doesn't care nearly as much about where you have been as He does about where you are and, with His help, where you are willing to go. - Jeffery R Holland
-tags: [love, bible, mercy, love, choices]
+tags: [love, bible, mercy, choices]
 image: directing-our-paths
 date: 2022-06-05 18:39
 ---